kubernetes/website/content/en/docs/concepts/storage/persistent-volumes.md

 {{< feature-state for_k8s_version="v1.9" state="alpha" >}}

-To enable this feature in v1.9, the cluster administrator needs to enable the `BlockVolume` feature gate on the apiserver, controller-manager and the kubelet.
+To enable this feature, enable the `BlockVolume` feature gate on the apiserver, controller-manager and the kubelet.

-Prior to v1.9, the default behavior for all volume plugins was to create a filesystem on the persistent volume.
-With v1.9, the user can specify a `volumeMode` which will now support raw block devices in addition to file systems.
-Valid values for `volumeMode` are "Filesystem" or "Block".
-If left unspecified, `volumeMode` defaults to "Filesystem" internally.
+Prior to Kubernetes 1.9, all volume plugins created a filesystem on the persistent volume.
+Now, you can set the value of `volumeMode` to `raw` to use a raw block device, or `filesystem` to use a filesystem. `filesystem` is the default if the value is omitted.
 This is an optional API parameter.

 ### Access Modes